is-leeroy-jenkins/Gooey/README.md

 # Installing 💾

-Two common ways of installing FreeSimpleGUI:
+Two common ways of installing Gooey:

 1. pip to install from PyPI
-2. Download the file FreeSimpleGUI.py and place in your application's folder
+2. Download the file Gooey.py and place in your application's folder

 ### Pip Installing & Upgrading